winitzki/scall/roadmap.md

 - Finish the tutorial book and publish it (depends on finishing SOFP first).
 - Rewrite all algorithms to be stack-safe, including parsing.
 Add tests for deeply nested values.
-- Rewrite the type checking and normal form algorithms using λ-spines and ∀-spines instead of nested forms, without functional changes.
+- Rewrite the type checking and normal form algorithms using ∀-spines instead of nested forms, without functional changes.
 This is a pre-requisite for the one-step type inference.
+(Not sure whether also λ-spines are required for this to work.)
 - Implement parsing enhancements, without changing normal forms.
 (See below.)
 - Implement a type-checker that can modify the expression being type checked.
-The new expression may have some type parameters inserted and some type annotations inserted.
+The new expression may have some arguments inserted and some type annotations inserted, etc.
-- Implement "one-step" type inference for λ-spines using that feature.
+- Implement "one-step" type inference for ∀-spines using that feature.
+(Not sure whether also λ-spines are required for this to work.)
 Modify the do-notation by using type inference.
-- Automatically insert values of unit type `{}` when needed.
+- Automatically insert values of the unit type `{}` when needed, similarly to the one-step type inference.
+Values of the type `{}` will be also inserted when their type was computed depending on previous values.
+Similarly, insert values of equality types.
 - Each expression has a built-in "type annotation" field that may be initially empty.
 Implement the beta-reducer that can use the type information.
 If type information is not present, certain "type-sensitive" beta-reductions will not be performed (but others will be).
 - Implement more features for dependent type checking.
 Add a "value context" to the typechecker.
 (See below.)
 - Enable row and column polymorphism according to [this issue](https://github.com/dhall-lang/dhall-lang/issues/1381).
 See if the standard tests still pass.